nicole-yoong/Portfolio/SQL_Performance_Tuning/Review_of_SQL_Perfomance_Tuning.md

-# Performance Tuning Review and Findings #
+# Review of SQL Performance Tuning #

 SQL performance tuning is the process of improving SQL queries to accelerate your servers performance.
 This article provides a review and findings into the different approach of improving the perfomance of data retrieval.